Bett-A-Fish/ef-json-query-testing/README.md

 - String
   - Tests only `NoColumn` search patterns against different sets of string search values
   - Categories: `media`, `json`, `req`, `op`, `both`, `one`, `two`, `three`, `four`, `five`, `six`, `seven`, `eight`, `buildupon`, `shortstring`, `longstring`, `charcount`, `ten`, `twelve`, `fourteen`, `sixteen`, `withint`
+  - Uses `ef_testing_string_large.bacpac`
+- Json Index
+  - These tests require database changes between runs for testing how indexing effects the search speed of different types of searches.
+  - `JsonIndexBenchmarks` uses `ef_testing_index_large.bacpac` with the required changes per run listed in the class
+  - `JsonIndexStringBenchmarks` uses `ef_testing_string_large.bacpac` with the required changes per run listed in the class
+  - A set of tests only using the json `NoColumn` search pattern

 ### Categories

 - `first` - given search values to find the first item in the table
 - `last` - given search values to find the last item in the table
-- `set` - values that will return more than one datarow for a search
+- `set#` - values that will return more than one datarow for a search
 - `req` - only searches on columns that are required to be in each row
 - `op` - only searches on columns that are optional for each row
 - `both` - search includes optional and required fields
 - (`int`, `bool`, `string`, `date`) - the types of search values used
-- `#fields` (1,2,3,4,5,6,7,9) - the number of fields searched on
+- `#fields` (1,2,3,4,5,6,7,9) or `number` spelled out - the number of fields searched on
+- `table` or `media` for tests using the dynamic search patterns
+- `json` for tests using the json search patterns
+- Additional benchmark specific categories listed in their respective sections below

 ## Results

 A lot of the benchmarks included in this project were done before the business decision of not returning the media information.
 Which vastly improved the speed of the dynamic table search patterns.
 The test results of these have still been included but will not be reviewed here.
 These sections include: `Column Count`, `Less Random`, and `Split Query`.
 While the dynamic search patterns improved with the removal of the column data, the json patterns didn't see much difference, but for the sake of consistency I will focus on the `No Column` version of the json search patterns.
 However a lot of the test results still include the original version of json and dynamic search so they can be easily compared with the `No Column` versions.

-The plots are generated using the included `BuildPlots_alt.R` file.
+The plots are generated using the included `BuildPlots_alt.R` file found [here](data%20files/BuildPlots_alt.R).

 ---